Emphasizing Practical Use

 Everybody should work on practical accuracy with any defensive handgun.

-Once a determination was made that the gun was capable of accurate head shots if necessary, the rest of the video below illustrates practical self defense accuracy.
-Not bulls eye shooting.
+Once a determination was made that the gun was capable of accurate head shots if necessary, it's real purpose, practical self defense accuracy was established.

 Carrying this model takes some adjustments to clothing.
 It's a big gun, but can be carried by most in an inside the waistband holster with a good belt, and loose shirt or other cover garment.